 Graduate Educational Experience:

 Students have a variety of options at the graduate level.
-We have three Master’s programs: in Computer Science, Computer Engineering, and Information Technology, and the PhD in Computer Science and Engineering.
-In Academic Year 2017 - 2018 students graduated with 56 MS degrees and 11 PhD degrees.
-Currently, we have 148 Master’s students and 116 PhD students pursuing their dreams.
-Over 30% of our graduate students are women.
+We have three Master of Science programs in Computer Science, Computer Engineering, and Information Technology, and the PhD in Computer Science and Engineering.
+In Academic Year 2018-19 students graduated with 56 MS degrees and 11 PhD degrees.
+Currently, we have 138 Master’s students and 116 PhD students pursuing their dreams.

-All our PhD students have research or teaching assistantships that include a stipend and tuition waiver.
+All of our PhD students have research or teaching assistantships that include a stipend and tuition waiver.
 During their study, all students have access to many student organizations and state of the art computing facilities, including Mini-Circuits Design-for-X Lab, computer engineering and cybersecurity labs, and a more than 100 node GPU cluster for AI/deep learning/database in research the CSE data center.

 Top industrial research labs such as Google, Amazon, Intel, Microsoft, Jet Propulsion Labs employ our MS and PhD graduates.
 Many PhD graduates are excelling as faculty members at top academic institutions.

 Nearly two-thirds of our graduates find jobs in the state of Florida and are actively contributing to its economic prosperity.
 An active advisory board composed of leaders in the industry, academia, and distinguished alumni help shape our curriculum to keep it current.
 One of the pain points we had heard from the industry is the difficulty in attracting top CSE students for internships and jobs.
-To address this, we recently launched an industry partners program called the Computing Partners Program to provide a structured engagement with students for internships and jobs.
+To address this, we recently launched the Computing Partners Program to provide a structured engagement with students for internships and jobs.
 The Computing Partners Program enables companies to have a customized, deeper connection with our students and USF CSE.
-This program augments the mechanisms available through CSE UG Newsletter or USF CAREER center or participating in a resume matching system.
-To date, we are delighted to have CAE, Raymond-James, Johnson-and-Johnson, and JP Morgan as our partners.
+This program augments the mechanisms available through the CSE Student Newsletter, USF Career Services, or participation in a resume matching system.
+To date, we are delighted to have CAE, Raymond-James, Johnson-and-Johnson, Nielsen, and JP Morgan as our partners.
 We hope to grow this program into a vibrant mechanism to showcase our best students to the best companies in the region and vice-versa.